-You see brothers and sisters, friends and visitors - singing silent night, holy night about a night that was anything but silent, and in the midst of the trials and tribulations of our own lives... is a statement of faith.
+You see brothers and sisters, friends and guests - singing silent night, holy night about a night that was anything but silent, and in the midst of the trials and tribulations of our own lives... is a statement of faith.

-This is the what the Christian faith is all about - living with and through what we see and experience and know to be going on in the world around us with and how that is contradictory to what God has promised in scripture.
+This is the what the Christian faith is all about - living with and through what we see and experience and know to be going on in the world around us with, which is contradictory to what God has promised in scripture - and keeping faith through it.

 That's what it means to confess something.
-When we confess the carols we're not using the word confess in the typical usage where you are admitting to a wrong doing - but we use to speak about how faith and belief persevere in spite of contrary evidence.
+When we confess the carols we're not using the word confess in the typical usage where you are admitting to a wrong doing - but we use to speak about how faith and belief persevere in spite of contrary evidence and circumstances and experiences.